dustin-miao/diffeq/content/Exercises/🗒️erie pollution.md

 ---
-title: 🗒️The Pollution of Erie
+title: 🗒️The Pollution of Lake Erie
 ---

 Lake Erie has a volume of $480$ cubic kilometers.
 The inflow from Lake Huron and outflow to Lake Ontario are both $350$ cubic kilometers per year.
 At $t=0$ the polution concentration of Erie is 5 times that of Huron.
 How long does it take for pollution in Erie to be twice that of Huron?